How to build a website like Amazon without coding

 Second of all, if you’re building a large-scale marketplace, you’ll likely need some external marketplace funding.

-Early venture investors like Kleiner Perkins, who led Amazon's $8 million round in 1996, bought into the long-term vision rather than short-term returns.
-This patient capital enabled Amazon to refine its marketplace model through years of experimentation until hitting product-market fit.
+Early venture investors like Kleiner Perkins, who led Amazon’s $8 million round in 1996, bought into the long-term vision rather than short-term returns.
+This patient capital enabled Amazon to refine its marketplace model through years of experimentation until it hit product-market fit.

 Today’s investors scrutinize far more how you will become profitable.
 Venture capitalists will drill into quantitative unit economics and your strategic playbook for expanding from your initial product-market fit foothold.